rmsk2/X16_mandelbrot/README.md

 # Using the program

-When you start the program you can select whether you want to start with the current
+When you start the program you can select whether you want 1. to load a picture and its corresponding values, 2. use the current values or 3. reset to the default values.
+An option is selected by pressing the corresponding number.
+Alternatives 2. and 3. differ in the fact that 2. reuses the current calculation parameters which are still present in RAM as long as you do not reset the computer.
+This can for instance be utilized to redraw a picture with an increased iteration depth.
+The iteration depth can be set after selecting option 1. or 2.

+When you select option 3. the picture data and its associated parameters are loaded into RAM and then shown on the screen.
+You can zoom into the picture by pressing `F5` (see *Zooming into the Mandelbrot set*) below or you can look at the parameters by pressing any other key.

+When you select option 2. or 3. a new picture is calculated.
+The calculation can be interrupted at any time by pressing a key.
+If that key is `F5` you can zoom into the Mandelbrot set (see corresponding section below).
+When any other key is pressed the parameters used for calculation are presented.
+If you then press `RETURN` the calculation is continued.
+Any other key terminates the program.

+If all calculations for a picture have been performed the program waits for a key press.
+You can press `F5` to zoom further into the set (see below) or press `F7` to save the picture on SD card.
+If you press any other key the values used for the calculation are printed to the screen and the program terminates.

 # Zooming into the Mandelbrot set

-The calculation can be interrupted at any time by pressing a key and resumed by again by pressing `RETURN`.
 If `F5` is pressed you can select a new section of the Mandelbrot set.
 Use the following key commands to select the new section: